 Why Do Shower Curtains Get Moldy?

-About 80-85 percent of mold is caused by dampness and condensation (1).
+Most mold is caused by dampness and condensation.
 After your shower, if you don’t air out or thoroughly dry your shower curtain, it remains wet pretty much all day.
 This inevitably will lead to mold.

 When it comes to preventing mold on shower curtains, our number one tip is to dry your curtain after every use.
 Instead of leaving it scrunched up after your shower, completely open out the shower curtain — like you would while you’re in the shower — and let it air dry.